hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 ### Where do I find plugins?

 You can find our featured plugins at [hyprland.org/plugins](https://hyprland.org/plugins/).
 You can also see a list at [awesome-hyprland](https://github.com/hyprland-community/awesome-hyprland#plugins).
-Note it may not be complete.
+Note that it may not be complete.
 Lastly, you can try searching around github for the `"hyprland plugin"` keyword.

 ### Are plugins safe?